wsgan001/tangzhenyu.github.io/_posts/mathematics/2017-09-01-Homotopy-Method.md

 ### Basic concept of homotopy

-Give two topological spaces X,Y,consider two continuous functions f and g which are the mapping between X and Y.If exist a continuous mapping H:X\*[0,1]->Y,satisfied:
+Give two topological spaces X,Y,consider two continuous functions f and g which are the mapping between X and Y. If exist a continuous mapping $$H:X\*[0,1]->Y$$,satisfied:

 ![](/assets/mathematics/homotopy_method/fig1.png)